venkateshvayyavuru/SCHWA-Deletion/README.md

 # SCHWA-Deletion
-Removing the scwa in the pronunciation of words for speech recognition and speech synthesis.
+Rule based approach to remove the scwa in the pronunciation of words for speech recognition and speech synthesis model building.
-Approach is rule based.